Why you Should Think Twice About Using Credit Cards to Finance your Business

 A Credit Card May Not be Enough

-Credit cards have upper limits, and once you reach your limit you can no longer use the card to pay for expenses until you have paid down the balance.
-Upper limits on credit cards rarely go above $30,000 for a small business or an individual, but your business could have a larger need.
+Credit cards have limits, and once you reach your limit you can no longer use the card to pay for expenses until you have paid down the balance.
+Maximum limits on credit cards rarely go above $30,000 for a small business or an individual, but your business could have a larger need.

 In that case, your options for a small business loan might become more limited.
-Traditional lenders are reluctant to lend more to someone who has already maxed out a credit card.
+Traditional lenders are reluctant to lend more to someone who has already maxed out credit card balances.
 If you have a budget and estimate, it would be easier to take out a small business loan to pay for your expansion.
 That leaves your business credit card free to cover daily expenses and ensures that you have enough capital to complete the project.

 Credit Cards Are Not Meant for Long-Term Financing